-Using Continuous Burst Mode with your Digital Camera
+What is Continuous Burst Mode using your Digital Camera?

 If you haven't used continuous shooting mode